NewsClick case: Delhi Police to file over 9,000 page charge sheet on Saturday - www.lokmattimes.com

 New Delhi, March 29 Delhi Police is likely to submit a charge sheet, running to over 9,000 pages, ...

-New Delhi, March 29 Delhi Police is likely to submit a charge sheet, running to over 9,000 pages, in the NewsClick case in a court here on Saturday, sources said.
+New Delhi, March 29 Delhi Police is likely to submit a charge sheet, running to over 9,000 pages, in the NewsClick case in a court here on Saturday, accusing its founder and Editor-in-Chief Prabir Purkayastha of accepting foreign funds to destabilise the country, sources said.

-The sources told IANS that a significant sum of money was used to destabilise the country through news articles, and the charge sheet reportedly contains details about seized electronic devices.

-NewsClick founder and Editor-in-Chief Prabir Purkayastha, along with its Human Resource Department chief Amit Chakravarty, were arrested by Delhi Police on October 3 last year under the Unlawful Activities (Prevention) Act following allegations of receiving funds for "pro-China propaganda".
-NewsClick has denied the charges.

-"During a raid, the police seized around 480 electronic devices.
-The police are filing charges under UAPA against Prabir Purkayastha," a source said.

-An FIR was filed against the founder of NewsClick on August 17, 2023.
-Multiple raids were conducted on its premises in October.
+According to official sources, the charge sheet contains information regarding 480 electronic devices confiscated during various raids conducted throughout the investigation period.

+Sources told IANS that Purkayastha has been identified as the primary suspect, while Amit Chakravarty, the HR head, has been granted the role of a witness.
+Chakravarty had submitted an application to a Delhi Court in December 2023, seeking to testify as a government witness.

+Although the specific IPC sections are yet to be disclosed, it is anticipated that the charge sheet will invoke provisions of the stringent Unlawful Activities Prevention Act (UAPA).

+As per the First Information Report (FIR) filed by the Delhi Police on August 17 last year, substantial sums of money were clandestinely transferred from China through a convoluted route.
+This money was then utilised to disseminate paid news articles deliberately criticising India's domestic policies and developmental initiatives while endorsing, advocating, and defending policies and initiatives of the Chinese government.

-Allegations against NewsClick claim they received approximately Rs 38 crore in funding from abroad, sources said.
+The allegations against NewsClick are they received approximately Rs 38 crore in funding from abroad, sources said.

+The Delhi Police initiated this case based on information provided by the Enforcement Directorate (ED) following its investigation last year.

-The FIR alleges that American billionaire Neville Roy Singham was continuously funding NewsClick.
+The police FIR alleges that American billionaire Neville Roy Singham was continuously funding NewsClick.

 On August 5, The New York Times published an article titled "A US Tech Mogul Linked to a Global Web of Chinese Propaganda," alleging that NewsClick, a news portal, was part of a global network receiving funding from American millionaire Singham, who was purportedly closely associated with Chinese government media.